larryhastings/drafty/README.md

 The downside of this architecture-heavy approach is that you can lose track of "where you are".
 In `server.py` there are three possible subsystems you might be coding on at any particular time: the `Server`, the `State`, and the `WaitingRoom`.
 If you need to refer to another subsystem, e.g. the `Log`, each of thees must follow a different dotted path to that object, for example a method on the `WaitingRoom` would refer to the `Log` object via `self.state.server.log`, wheras the `Server` object could find it with just `self.log`.
-If you are moving code from one place to another, and it happens to be between subsystems and you don't notice, now you have an `AttributeError` waiting to happen.
+If you're moving code from one place to another, and it happens to be between subsystems and you don't notice, now you have an `AttributeError` waiting to happen.
-Combine this with the fact that our `asyncio` design likes to hide exceptions and you have a constant stumbling block for debugging.
+Combine this with the fact that our `asyncio` design likes to hide exceptions and you have a constant stumbling block during development.

 ### The "luid"